Richard-M-Baine/Mutual-Aid/README.md

  flask db upgrade
  flask seed all
  flask run

-To run the React App in development, checkout the README inside the react-app directory.
+To run the React App in development, and get the layout of the redux store, checkout the README inside the react-app directory.
 Before starting with the next steps, ensure you cd in to the react-app directory to make sure you have base dependencies for running this app.

 =================================================

-In the project directory, first run:
+Once in the react-app directory , first run:

  npm install - this will take some time about 10 minutes depending on your computer

-To start the application, then run the following command:
+After this is loaded, and to start the application, then run the following command:

  npm start
 Runs the app in the development mode.
 Open http://localhost:3000 to view it in your browser.